 Copper in the Medical News (It is highly recommended that you take the time to review the studies below to educate yourself on the benefits of copper for infection control).

-- NBC: Copper can kill a type of virus known as a coronavirus
+- NBC: Copper can kill certain types of viruses

 - Copper making a comeback as a major disease fighter

-- Coronavirus 229E was rapidly inactivated on a range of copper alloys
+- 229E was rapidly inactivated on a range of copper alloys

 - Copper Can Destroy Respiratory Viruses

 Copper’s Virus-Killing Powers (from Smithsonian Magazine): Bill Keevil, a microbiology researcher at the University of Southampton (U.K.), has studied the antimicrobial effects of copper for more than two decades.
 He has watched in his laboratory as the simple metal slew one bad bug after another.
 He began with the bacteria that causes Legionnaire’s Disease and then turned to drug-resistant killer infections like Methicillin-resistant Staphylococcus aureus (MRSA).
 He tested viruses that caused worldwide health scares such as Middle East Respiratory Syndrome (MERS) and the Swine Flu (H1N1) pandemic of 2009.
 In each case, copper contact killed the pathogen within minutes.
 “It just blew it apart,” he says.

 The EPA has registered about 400 copper surfaces as antimicrobial.
 But how exactly does it work?

 Heavy metals including gold and silver are antibacterial, but copper’s specific atomic makeup gives it extra killing power, Keevil says.
 Copper has a free electron in its outer orbital shell of electrons that easily takes part in oxidation-reduction reactions (which also makes the metal a good conductor).
 As a result it becomes a “molecular oxygen grenade.”
 Silver and gold don’t have the free electron, so they are less reactive.